MesyMacos/pdsnd_github/README.md

-### Date created
+### Date: 4th December 2019
-Include the date you created this project and README file.
+This project was forked on the 4th of December 2019.
+The first commit and updates to the README.md file was pushed on this date too.

-### Project Title
+### Project Title: Post your work on Github
-Replace the Project Title
+The post your work on Github is an Udacity project in the PDSND.

 ### Description
 Describe what your project is about and what it does